alpi2736/spotxmobile.github.io/docs/adapters/brightcove/android-adapter.md

 ## Usage

-You can follow [Brightcove's sample app](https://github.com/BrightcoveOS/android-plugin-guide/blob/master/sample/SamplePluginApplication/src/main/java/com/brightcove/player/application/MainActivity.java) on how to configure and use the plugin with the Brightcove SDK.
+You can look at the [SpotX Demo App](https://github.com/spotxmobile/spotx-demo-android) on how to integrate the  Brightcove adapter, or you can follow [Brightcove's sample app](https://github.com/BrightcoveOS/android-plugin-guide/blob/master/sample/SamplePluginApplication/src/main/java/com/brightcove/player/application/MainActivity.java) on how to configure and use the plugin with the Brightcove SDK.